-What makes a good meeting?
+What makes a great meeting?

-How to organize a successful meeting
+How to run an effective meeting

 - Focus on time: look at the reason for your meeting and set the length of time accordingly.
 Research shows that the average duration of a meeting is 31 to 60 minutes.
-In reality, the average attention span is just 10-18-minutes.
+In reality, the average attention span is just 10-18 minutes.
 Consider shortening your scheduled meeting times wherever possible.
 Are your current agendas trying to cram too much into a single meeting?
 Might it be more effective to break some of those meetings into shorter, more focused sessions with more specific attendees?
 Find out more about meeting length in this article.

-How to keep people engaged
+How to keep team members engaged